 There is a thriving Quaker Meeting in Penrith.
 Quakers have met in Penrith for over three hundred years in what is still the original Meeting House.
 This is situated in Meeting House Lane, close to the centre of the town.

-For further information or for the link for Zoom, please contact the clerk at email@example.com
+For further information or for the link for Zoom, please email firstname.lastname@example.org or phone 01768 898578.

 Quaker Meeting House

 Meeting House Lane

 OS Grid Reference: NY 5165 3032

 Q - Meeting House, P - Car Park, B - Bus Station,